 Laser engraving black leather is a popular technique for creating custom designs and detailed artwork on leather products.
 However, the process can leave behind residue and debris that need to be cleaned carefully to preserve the quality of the leather.
-In this article, we will explore the best practices for cleaning leather after laser engraving and provide a step-by-step guide on how to use the Monport 40W Pro Lightburn-Supported (12" X 8") CO2 Laser Engraver & Cutter with Air Assist for engraving leather.
+In this article, we will explore the best practices for cleaning leather after laser engraving and provide a step-by-step guide on how to use the Monport 40W Pro Lightburn-Supported (12" X 8") CO2 Laser Cutter and Engraver with Air Assist for engraving leather.

 Laser engraving black leather offers several advantages, including: